Six Palestinians escaped from an Israeli prison through a tunnel, sparking a manhunt

 Israeli police responded in large numbers, erecting roadblocks after the rare jailbreak from the Gilboa prison in northern Israel.
 Security forces patrolled streets in the north of the country and the occupied West Bank, as helicopters flew above.

 Prime Minister Naftali Bennett described the escape as a “grave incident.”
-Arik Yaacov, chief of the Israeli Prisons Service, said an investigation was underway and that the six men appeared to have found a flaw in the facility rather than tunneled the entire way out.
-It was not immediately clear if they had help from outside to orchestrate the escape.
+Arik Yaacov, northern commander of the Israeli Prisons Service, said an investigation was underway and that the six men appeared to have found a flaw in the facility rather than tunneled the entire way out.
+It was not immediately clear whether they had help from outside to orchestrate the escape.

 The Gilboa prison, located about two miles from the West Bank, is one of the most heavily guarded in the country.